M.S. Mechanical and Aerospace Engineering, UC Davis 2016

 B.S.
 Physics, UC Santa Cruz 2012

-In 2016, John received his masters degree in the department of Mechanical and Aerospace Engineering at the University of California, Davis.
+In 2016, John received his master's degree in the department of Mechanical and Aerospace Engineering at the University of California, Davis.
 In 2017, John was awarded the Link Foundation Modeling, Simulation, and Training Fellowship for his project on the use of augmented reality for telerobotics training.
 In August of 2017, John was accepted as a NASA Pathways Intern with NASA Ames' Human Systems Integration Division.
-He currently researches modeling and simulation for spacecraft attitude and controls and human-in-the-loop performance.
+He currently researches modeling and simulation for aerospace attitude and controls and human-in-the-loop performance.